 Repeat the step as before but this time work down the page from the word at the top.

 So there’s going to be a point where the words coming from two directions start to collide.
 This is the point where you can bring your freewriting to a natural conclusion.
 Now let’s prepare for the Big Bang.

 Looking down at individual words on the page, start making interesting connections between them.
 You might want to choose a different colour pen so the page doesn’t get too complicated or use a fresh sheet of paper to jot down your ideas.
 It’s here that the plot generation machine begins to fire up.

 There’ll be characters, themes and other random pieces of information that naturally pique your interest when considered together as a unit.
 You’ll know when a plot idea has been generated when you feel you’ve ‘caught the wave’ of something and can feel a kind of forward momentum.

 So by this stage your ideas are hopefully a little more ‘alive’ than your stagnant pond brain half an hour before.

 You may discover however that although you have a great idea in a general sense, you’re now stuck in the minutiae of it all.
 Simply begin another tree or use another freewriting technique.
 They’re not just there for the grand scheme of things, but for scene ideas, the relationship between characters; however small you can get.

 * * *

-I’d love to hear how you get on with this.
+I’d love to hear how you got on with this.
 Did it work for you or did you find it frustrating?
-If so do you have any recommended methods for generating plot ideas?
-Let me know all the ins and outs in the comments section below!
+If so do you have any recommended methods for generating ideas?
+Let me know in the comments section below!